thepanacealab/SMMT/data_annotationANDstandardization/README.md

 - The following image is an example of visualization of annotation with two terms.

 ![TextAE and Pub Annotation Example 2](2termsAE.PNG)

+**  Generic Format **
+- The output file is generated with the following format - tweetId TAB tweetText TAB termID TAB startSpan TAB endSpan

 | Arguments     | Description | Required |